ThBuchwald/PythonConfig/README.md

 *I actually wrote the first version after I had only used Git, Python, Anaconda, and such for two weeks.

+Additional information for specific topics may be found in subfolders.
+They contain their own description and are not described here.

 ## Installation Procedure
 Please follow the installation procedure strictly in the [sequence](https://wiki.lesswrong.com/wiki/Sequences) shown below.